nothotscott/VisualOS/README.md

 Command lines aren't friendly for computers either, since programs have to parse and sanitize the user's input through a single interface.
 This OS was a shower thought about the possibilty to evolve pass the archaic constraints command lines impose on computer enthusiasts.
 As such, I thought it would be a fun project to develop an OS as a proof of concept of my idea.
 I am not an experience OS developer however, so i've come to learn and I'm sure there's many better ways of implementing my idea.

+## Included dependencies
+The following are included and minimally modified to adapt to the build process and the VOS runtime
+- gnu-efi is included under the BSD license
+- musl is included under the [MIT license](src/musl/COPYRIGHT)

 # Build
 The kernel is written in C and x86-64 assembly.
 The library is written in C++.
 I use gcc, g++, and nasm respectivley.
 It is best to compile in WSL and run the `build.ps1` PowerShell script.
 Tasks are comma separated.
 Common build tasks:
 - `.\build.ps1 clean-bootloader,build-bootloader`
+- `.\build.ps1 clean-libc,build-libc`
-- `.\build.ps1 clean-vos,build-kernel`
+- `.\build.ps1 build-kernel,build-libvos,build-vos`
-- `.\build.ps1 clean-img,build-img,run`
+- `.\build.ps1 build-img,run`

 Make sure the following tools are installed
 - GCC suite